9600dev/mmr/README.md

 After this has completed, it will start a [tmux](https://github.com/tmux/tmux/wiki) session with two commands:

-* `pycron` (MMR's process spawner and scheduler) which handles the process scheduling, maintenance and uptime of the mmr trading runtime, ArcticDB, Redis, X Windows, and Trader Workstation, ready for automatic trading.
+* `pycron` (MMR's process spawner and scheduler) which handles the process scheduling, maintenance and uptime of the MMR trading runtime, ArcticDB, Redis, X Windows, and Trader Workstation, ready for automatic trading.
 You can manually call this by: ```python3 pycron/pycron.py --config ./configs/pycron.yaml```
 * `cli` which is command line interface to interact with the trading system (check portfolio, check systems, manually create orders etc).
 You can manually call this using ```python3 cli.py```.
-* `info` a simple realtime dashboard that observes the mmr runtime.
+* `info` a simple realtime dashboard that observes the MMR runtime.
 Displays positions, portfolio, and strategy logs.
 * `trader_service_log` displays the trader service log real time (see below for information on this service).
 * `strategy_service_log` displays the trader service log real time.

 ![](docs/2022-10-08-09-43-06.png)

-When starting mmr for the first time, there are a couple of things you should do:
+When starting MMR for the first time, there are a couple of things you should do:

-#### Checking mmr status:
+#### Checking MMR status:

 * ```status```